wiseman-timelord/ImpExpPsd1/README.md

 ## USAGE
 1. Install/Import the, script or module or cmdlet.
 2. Depend on the circumstance...The, syntax and usage, of the import will work the same as the built-in one, hence, you just need to swap the cmdlet names.
 For export, the, syntax and usage, of the export is as GPT hallucinated it to be.
-Thus, for existing code created with GPT4, probably just swap the cmdlet names.
 - Import...
 ```
 $ConfigData = Import-PowerShellData1 -Path "C:\path\to\config.psd1"